-Just like with last week's challenge the steps below may be something you do all on your own if you have very young children.
+Just like with the kids closet organization challenge the steps below may be something you do all on your own if you have very young children.
 However, if you have older children these steps really should be taken together with your child, because your kids need to be involved with organizing their own rooms.

 Are you new here?
 This kids' bedroom organizing challenge is part of the 52 Weeks To An Organized Home Challenge.
 (Click the link to learn how to join us for free for future and past challenges if you aren't already a regular reader).

 In addition, if you've got more than one room to organize because you have several children you may not get them all done during one week.
 That is OK.
 Just do as much of this challenge as you can and plan to work on more areas, or other children's rooms later as you have time.